cavani12345/Awesomity-backend-challenge/README.md

  - php artisan l5-swagger:generate
  generated swagger ui can be accessed via <a href="http://127.0.0.1:8000/api/documentation">Swagger ui</a>

-If php artisan l5-swagger: generate, throw an error saying that undefined offset 0 .
+If php artisan l5-swagger:generate ,throw an error saying that undefined offset 0 .
 You are requested to update your composer to the newer version this can be accomplished by running the following command.
 - composer update